 Similarities between the original and remake abound right to the end where members of the group walk out with a casino in the background or when Clooney tells Garcia he has connections with criminals and can find out who did the job (the link back to the Cesar Romero character in the original that wasn’t replicated here).
 How many you spot will reveal just how closely you watch (or watched) them both.

 “Ocean’s Eleven” was the eighth ranked film at the U.S. box office in 2001 with $183.4 million, according to Box Office Mojo.
 On a budget of $85 million, “Ocean’s Eleven” brought in $450.7 million worldwide, according to Wiki.
-The No. 1 film was “Harry Potter and the Sorcerer’s Stone” with $317.5 million and my favorite top 10 film was “Jurassic Park III” (click here for my review) in ninth place with $181.1 million.
-Other films from that year that I have reviewed are …
+The No. 1 film was “Harry Potter and the Sorcerer’s Stone” with $317.5 million.
+Here are the other films from that year that I’ve reviewed:

 - “Enemy at the Gates” (solid WWII film) – click here for my review

 - “Good Advice” (not bad Charlie Sheen) – click here for my review